 Balancing solar plexus chakra with yoga asanas involves building strength and flexibility in your core and all of the muscles surrounding your stomach.

-Many experienced yogis believe that working on having a strong core is the foundation of yoga.
+Many experienced yogis believe that having a strong core is the foundation of yoga.
 Strength developed through doing yoga asanas can be utilized beyond the mat in your daily life.

 GET YOUR COLORFUL 7 CHAKRAS YOGA POSTER TODAY!

-Some of my favorite yoga poses for the third chakra are:
+Some of my favorite yoga poses for the solar plexus chakra are:

 Plank Pose | Kumbhakasana

 Plank pose, or Kumbhakasana, is a great balancing yoga pose, which strengthens your core muscles, arms, wrists, and spine.
 The word "kumbhak" means "breath retention," and in traditional yoga, this pose is considered to be a transitional asana.
 However, feel free to practice this pose on its own to prepare your body for more challenging postures and build your strength and stamina.
 If you wish to create more fire in your belly, lift one of the legs.
 Keep in mind that your hips shouldn't be sinking, and keep your spine in a straight position.

 Boat Pose | Paripurna Navasana